Interactive dance performance

 We divide the performance and the visuals into several stages.

-The story starts with one of the dancers doing a very soft and smooth movement.
-She will be painting the floor with her body and flower will grow around her.
+The story starts with one of the dancers painting the floor with her body and having flowers grow around her.

-Below is a video demo of how the dancer's movement would interact with the visual.
+This video demo uses the mouse movement to mimic how would the dancer's movement interact with the visual.

 The second dancer joins, she will be rain.
 With rain dropping, the painting starts to be washed.
 But the harder the rain drops, the harder the dance trying to save the painting.